daireto/odata-v4-query/README.md

 A lightweight, simple and fast parser for OData V4 query options supporting standard query parameters.
-Provides helper functions to apply OData V4 query options to ORM/ODM queries such as SQLAlchemy and Beanie.
+Provides helper functions to apply OData V4 query options to ORM/ODM queries such as SQLAlchemy, PyMongo and Beanie.

 <!-- omit in toc -->
 ## Table of Contents